test-bench/website/user-guide/writing-tests.md

 ```

 ::: danger
-A test run that includes deactivated contexts or tests will fail.
-A CI build that includes deactivated tests will result in a broken build.
+A test run that includes deactivated contexts or tests will fail if the `TEST_BENCH_STRICT` environment variable is set to `on`.
+A CI build that includes deactivated tests can be expected to produce a build failure.

 Deactivated tests and contexts should **never** be checked in to version control.
 Checking in deactivated test code should be seen as a development process failure.
 :::